-- Section 2.
-Chairperson.
-The Chairperson shall be the principal officer of a recognized community planning group and shall preside over all planning group and communitywide meetings organized by the planning group. - Section 3.
+- Section 3.
 Vice Chairperson.
 In the absence of the Chairperson, the Vice Chairperson shall perform all the duties and responsibilities of the Chairperson. - Section 4.
 Secretary.
-The Secretary shall be responsible for the planning group's correspondence, attendance records, and minutes and actions [including identification of those planning group members that constitute a quorum, who vote on an action item, and who may abstain or recuse and the reasons], and shall assure that planning group members and members of the public have access to this information.
-The Secretary may take on these responsibilities or may identify individuals to assist in these duties. - Section 5.
+The Secretary shall be responsible for the community planning group's correspondence, attendance records, and minutes and actions [including identification of those planning group members whothat constitute a quorum, who vote on an action item, and who may abstain or recuse and the reasons], and shall assure that community planning group members and members of the public have access to this information.
+The Secretary may take on these responsibilities or may identify individuals to assist in these duties.

+- Section 5.
 The Chairperson shall be a recognized community planning group's representative to the Community Planners Committee (CPC).
-However, by specific action vote of the planning group, some other member may be selected as the official representative to CPC with the same voting rights and privileges as the Chairperson.
-Each planning group should also vote to select an alternate CPC representative.

-Section 6.
-It shall be the duty of the officers of recognized community planning groups and of the Community Planners Committee representative to promptly disseminate to all elected planning group members pertinent information that is received by the planning group regarding its official business.
+However, by specific action vote of the planning group, some other member may be selected as the official representative to CPC with the same voting rights and privileges as_the Chairperson.
+Each community planning group should also vote to select an alternate CPC_representative. - Section 6.
+It shall be the duty of the officers of recognized community planning groups and of the Community Planners Committee representative to promptly disseminate to all elected or appointed planning group members any pertinent information that is received by the community planning group regarding its official business.

-ARTICLE VIII Planning Group Policies and Procedures
+ARTICLE VIII Community Planning Group Policies and Procedures